take-a-CHANCE/docker-skies-adsb/README.md

 ## Introduction

 This container is a wrapper for [skies-adsb](https://github.com/machineinteractive/skies-adsb), which is incorporated herein.
 It exposes basic functions only.
 For documentation on what this container does, please follow the link above.

+## Status of this container

+I implemented this container as a "science project"; mainly to help satisfy the curiosity of several members of the [SDR-Enthusiasts group on Discord](https://discord.gg/zpwX2Y6zUK).
+The idea was to evaluate Skies-ADSB in a containerized fashion, allowing the user to quickly launch (or abandon) Skies-ADSB on any Debian Linux machine, including Raspberry Pi and Linux PC.

+Based on user feedback, we'd then decide to "fully support", "park", "abandon" this container.

+After polling users, we have come to the conclusion that we'll "park" the effort for now.
+As such, this container is **fixed** using [Skies-ADSB tag 2.3.2](https://github.com/machineinteractive/skies-adsb/tree/7511ff934b02a90f1095c322e4b8b3d73bcc5d56), which ensures that the container will continue  to build and function for the foreseeable future.
+However, any improvements that follow v2.3.2 won't be included.

+If the interest increases (go to the [#skies-adsb](https://discord.gg/zpwX2Y6zUK) channel on the SDR-E Discord server to express your opinion), we can revisit this decision.

 ## Installation